What is the City and Guilds 3667-02 course?

 Who should attend?

-City and Guilds 3667-02 Units 1, 2 and 3 is suitable for both those interested in becoming Fibre Installers, as well as those currently doing the job who are seeking certification.
+City and Guilds 3667-02 Units 1 and 4 is suitable for both those interested in becoming Copper Installers, as well as those currently doing the job who are seeking certification.
 The course is ideal for those looking to improve and broaden their installation skills, increase their knowledge, open their opportunities and prove their professionalism.

 What are the course requirements?

-Basic knowledge of fibre optics would be beneficial, however our 3667-02 course is open to beginners within the Telecoms Industry.
+Basic knowledge of copper would be beneficial, however our 3667-02 course is open to beginners within the Telecoms Industry.
 The City and Guilds 3667-02 is a level 2 course.

 What do the units cover?